Arctic Cruises

 What kind of footwear do I need for our shore visits?

-It is most important that you bring a comfortable pair of enclosed walking shoes to wear on board the ship.
+It is important that you bring a comfortable pair of enclosed walking shoes to wear on board the ship.
 Muck boots are provided on board and are required to be worn on all landings.
-If you have concerns regarding extra small or large sizing, or hard-to-fit feet, we recommend you bring your own pair.
+If you have concerns regarding extra small or large sizing or hard-to-fit feet, we recommend you bring your own pair.

 How do we dry wet clothing?

-On board, you can store your wet weather gear and muck boots in your locker, found in the mudroom.
+Onboard, you can store your wet weather gear and muck boots in your locker, found in the mudroom.

 How often do we get off the ship?

 We aim to get off the ship as much as possible to experience the destinations up close.
-Twice per day is common but more if weather, daylight hours and itinerary allow.
+Twice per day is common but more if weather, daylight hours and the itinerary allow.
 Duration of the landings vary from site to site but at the height of the peak season, cruise operators must stick to timings allocated by authorities.

 Should I bring along my own walking poles?